techidaily/site-win11-tips/source/_posts/fixing-windows-1011-iphone-picture-import-glitches.md

 3. Press**Photos** to access settings for transferring images.
 4. Select the**Keep Originals** option.

  If this resolution works, images will be imported in an original HEIC format, which isn’t universally compatible with Windows software.
 So, it’s recommended to convert the imported pictures to PNG or JPG.
-You can do so with the web apps included in our[how to convert HEIC files with online tools](https://www.makeuseof.com/convert-heic-files-tools/) guide.
+You can do so with the web apps included in our [how to convert HEIC files with online tools](https://www.makeuseof.com/convert-heic-files-tools/) guide.

 ## 6\.
 Repair and/or Reset the Photos App